watertap-org/watertap/docs/getting_started/install.rst

         conda activate proteuslib-dev

 #.
-Enter the directory where your local clone of the ProteusLib repository is located, and pull the latest changes using ``git pull``:
+Enter the directory where your local clone of the WaterTAP repository is located, and pull the latest changes using ``git pull``:

     .. code-block:: shell